canalplus/rx-player/doc/api/low_latency.md

   - it will be safer when choosing the right video / audio quality (to avoid the higher chances of rebuffering)

+  - the delay we use when retrying a failed segment or manifest request will be lower

   - and multiple other minor optimizations

 Note that you can also set the `lowLatencyMode` mode for VoD (non-live)